winlover32/azure-pipelines-agent/docs/design/byos.md

-# Elastic Private Agent Pools (formerly "BYOS: Bring Your Own Subscription Agent Pools")
+# Elastic Self-hosted Agent Pools (formerly "BYOS: Bring Your Own Subscription Agent Pools")

-Hosted agents are extremely convenient: low/no cost, no infrastructure to maintain, and elastic with demand.
+Mcrosoft-hosted agents are extremely convenient: low/no cost, no infrastructure to maintain, and elastic with demand.
 In return, customers must give up control over tools, capacity, and speed.
-On the other end of the spectrum, private agents offer the exact opposite set of trade-offs: full control over everything, at the expense of maintaining and paying for infrastructure.
+On the other end of the spectrum, self-hosted agents offer the exact opposite set of trade-offs: full control over everything, at the expense of maintaining and paying for infrastructure.
-With private agents, elasticity is difficult to achieve.
+With self-hosted agents, elasticity is difficult to achieve.

-Bring Your Own Subscription (BYOS) represents a middle ground: it pairs the convenience and elastic capacity of the hosted pool with the control and flexibility of private agents.
+Elastic self-hosted pools represent a middle ground: they pair the convenience and elastic capacity of the Microsoft-hosted pool with the control and flexibility of self-hosted agents.
-**Azure Pipelines will manage a set of build/release agents to the customer's specification, completely automated, in the customer's Azure subscription.**
+**Azure Pipelines will manage agents to the customer's specification, completely automated, in the customer's Azure subscription.**

 ## State of this spec